cb109/qtnodes/README.rst

 - **Pan the viewport**: Hold the middle mousebutton and drag.
 - **Zoom the viewport**: Use the mouse wheel.
 - **Select a node**: Leftclick its header.
-- **Select multiple nodes**: Leftclick and drag a rectangle about the nodes, release to select.
+- **Select multiple nodes**: Leftclick and drag a rectangle over the nodes, release to select.
 - **Create a node**: Rightclick and choose a node from the context menu.
 - **Move a node**: Leftclick and drag its header.
 - **Delete a node**: Select it then press ``DELETE``.